Gamify-IT/docs/dev-manuals/languages/java/backend-to-backend-communication.md

 To implement the feign client into a spring boot project,
 you have to do the following in your source code:

-This is an example to send a minigame result from the chickenshock-backend to the overworld-backend.
+This is an example on how to send a minigame result from the chickenshock-backend to the overworld-backend.

 Add `@EnableFeignClients` to your ServiceApplication file.